Email: milone at ucalgary.ca

 in the observation and modeling of binary star systems and other variable stars.

 I am privileged to have had instruction at Yale from two of the finest people I have known: the late Harlan J. Smith, a paragon teacher, Director of the McDonald Observatory, Chairman of the Astronomy Department of the University of Texas, and the discoverer of the dwarf cepheid class of variable stars; and the late Adriaan J. Wesselink, a kind and modest person, my thesis advisor, and originator of the Wesselink Method (to find the radius of a Cepheid variable), which he referred to as the 'Baade-Wesselink Method.'
 It is to Professor Wesselink that I owe my interest in precision instrumentation, an interest that led to the Rapid Alternate Detection System (RADS), discussed under Instrumentation & Techniques and below.
 It is also to him that I owe my interest in binary stars (Prof. Wesselink's Ph.D. thesis was on the optical, eclipsing and cluster binary star system SZ Cam).
 A third mentor, Richard Tousey, former Head of the Rocket and Spectroscopy Branch of NRL's Space Science Division, helped me to gain confidence and to grow as a scientist during my early post-doctoral years.

-Note that these projects center around interest in fundamental properties of stars and the conditions affecting stellar and cluster evolution.
-Since the best modeling requires the best possible data, we have developed a number of improvements in instrumentation and techniques over the years.
+Note that these projects centered around interest in fundamental properties of stars and the conditions affecting stellar and cluster evolution.
+Because the best modeling requires the best possible data, we developed a number of improvements in instrumentation and techniques over the years.
 These are discussed under the research area headings and under 'Astronomical Instrumentation & Techniques'.